Book of Remembrance

 The volumes provide a simple and lasting memorial.
 In addition, service badges, floral emblems or organisational crests (such as Boy Scouts, Girl Guides, British Legion, Salvation Army, Trade Union, R.W.V.S.
 Red Cross, St. John Ambulance, etc.) may be incorporated in the inscription.
 Please contact the crematorium office for further advice regarding any other organisational badge.

 Staff are available at the crematorium to offer information and assistance.
 Please feel free to contact them for help in composing your inscription.
 You can telephone the crematorium office on 01246 345 888 or email email@example.com.

 Select the link below to download and view our brochure.

 Online Book of Remembrance

 The Book of Remembrance has been digitised and is now available to view online by visiting the link below.
 The digitising of recent applications into the Book of Remembrance may not be available online for a period of up to 12 months after the inscription has been applied for.
-Click here for the online facility where there are instructions on how to locate the inscriptions.
+Visit the online book of remembrance where there are instructions on how to locate the inscriptions.

 Miniature books and remembrance cards

 Arrangements can be made for personal copies of the inscription in the Book of Remembrance to be available to relatives and friends in miniature books or memorial cards upon request.
 These cards are produced by hand in exactly the same way and are particularly suitable for relatives who are unable to attend the crematorium to view the book.
 Samples may be inspected at the crematorium office.
 The miniature books and remembrance cards are in the same style as the Book of Remembrance and contain beneath the anniversary date a copy of the original inscription as it appears in the book.